AI experts sharing free tutorials to accelerate your business.

 Purpose

-Compile a structured sector or sub-industry brief that sizes the market, maps the competitive landscape, catalogs recent transactions and capital flows, surfaces regulatory and macro catalysts, and synthesizes 3–5 actionable investment or strategic implications.
-Produces a brief suitable for coverage initiations, deal-sourcing memos, pre-meeting prep, and pitch-book appendices.
+Compile a structured sector or sub-industry brief that sizes the market, maps the competitive landscape, catalogs recent transactions and capital flows, surfaces regulatory and macro catalysts, and synthesizes 3–5 actionable investment or strategic implications — written in the firm's voice, scoped to the firm's coverage strategy, and shaped to the audience that will read it.
+Produces a brief suitable for coverage initiations, deal-sourcing memos, pre-meeting prep, IC read-aheads, CIM industry sections, and pitch-book appendices.

 When to Use